e-kononenko/Requests/README.md

 Simple way to fetch desired models from different sources (e.g API, Bundle, etc) in Swift apps.
 Supports async/await and Combine.

 ### Request
-- Create your `Request` or use one of built-in protocols, such as `APIRequestJSON`
+- Create your `Request` or use one of built-in requests, such as `APIRequestJSON`
 - Implement necessary properties or functions if needed
 - Call `try await request.fetch()` or subscribe to `request.fetchPublisher()`